 The student is required to report to clinical 15 minutes prior to the scheduled clinical start time.
-In the event of an illness, an accident, death in the immediate family, or any other justifiable emergency, the student is responsible for contacting the clinical instructor no later than one hour or as soon as possible prior to the time he/she is scheduled to be at the clinical agency.
+In the event of an illness, an accident, death in the immediate family, or any other justifiable emergency, the student is responsible for contacting the clinical instructor no later than one hour or as soon as possible prior to the time he/she is scheduled to be at the clinical agency/lab.

 The student is encouraged to allow extra travel time for unforeseen circumstances.
-If the student arrives late to clinicals: the student will be sent home and receive an absence for the day.
+If the student arrives late to clinicals/lab: the student may be sent home and receive an absence for the day.

-Other behaviors which may result in being sent home include: lack of preparation for the day, failure to meet the dress code regulations, and/or disruptive conduct.
+Other behaviors which may result in being sent home include: lack of preparation for the day, failure to meet the dress code regulations, and/or disruptive conduct, this will result in a clinical absence and will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.

 The clinical day must be made up and will be arranged by the student and the clinical coordinator.
-At the clinical instructor's discretion, an additional assignment may be given instead of sending the student home.